jeonghonkim/Accessibility_Model/README.md

 <br><br>

 > **Updates** <br>
-* Ver 3.1 | March, 2023 <br>
+* Ver 3 | March 2023 <br>
-   - [x] Create routes and directions with Closest Facility nax module, instead of na module
+   - [x] Created routes and directions with Closest Facility nax module, instead of na module
-   - [x] Add title name parameters to save outputs in different feature datasetrs
+   - [x] Added title name parameters to save outputs in different feature datasetrs
-   - [X ] Create definitions to count number of turn right and left
+   - [X] Created new definitions to count number of turn right and left
-   - [ ]
+   - [X] Added the outputs to the current map and rendered the layers

+* Ver 2 | December 2022 <br>
+   - [X] Created new fields for accessibility score and traffic decays
+   - [X] Captured traffics by routes with closest spatial-join

 <br><br>